Annan Thampi: Release

 The film was released in 75 screens across Kerala.
 It was made on a budget of ₹3.78 crore.

 Box office

-The film was a commercial success.
+The film was a commercial success.it went on to become 2nd highest grosser of the year behind twenty20.
 The film collected ₹2 crore from 4 days at the Kerala box office.
 In two weeks the film had a record distributors share of ₹3.12 crore from 75 screens and gross collection of ₹9.36 crore.
+It grossed Rs.
+30 million in 17 days.
 It grossed ₹12.75 crore from five weeks.